 Why do I need to approve the transaction?

-When clicking on 'Approve', you permit the smart contract to interact with the chosen DeFi token within your wallet.
+When clicking on 'Approve', you permit the smart contract to interact with the chosen DeFi token or NFT within your wallet.

 This permission gives a third party like Zerion the right to facilitate a transaction with your token.
 Once you have enabled a token, you don't need to ever re-enable it unless the token developer's issue an update in the token's smart contract.